Chapter 4

 star will stop (no

-equilibrium configuration for such a large mass does not exist) , an event horizon will form,
+equilibrium configuration for such a large mass does not exist), an event horizon is formed

 rapid rotation first led